kondak3/KeyboardManager/README.md

 ```

 ```
-// if any screen you don't want this disable it [[VKKeyboardManager shared] setDisable];
+// if any screen you don't want this disable this [[VKKeyboardManager shared] setDisable];
 ```

 ```
-// move to back or next again
-[[VKKeyboardManager shared] setEnable];
+// move to back or next again enable this [[VKKeyboardManager shared] setEnable];

 ```